youssefescobar/logging-microservice-kafka/README.md

     eval $(minikube docker-env)
     docker build -t logging-ms:latest .
     ```
-    *(Note: For Docker Desktop, you can skip the `eval` command if its Kubernetes cluster uses the same Docker daemon as your terminal.)*

 3.  **Deploy Persistent Storage:**
     Apply the Persistent Volume Claims (PVCs) for MongoDB and Kafka.